 - In November of this year, 2008, Washington State will be voting on whether or not to legalize assisted suicide.
 California and Vermont are not far behind and will put this question on the ballot in the near future.

 - By the year 2050, people over 85 are expected to make up 24% of older persons and 5% (numbering over 19 million) of the entire population in the United States.
 Currently, three-quarters of people who die yearly are older adults.

 - Older adults want information about advanced directives, palliative and hospice care, and how to die comfortably at home.

 - The fears that most older adults express are: 1) fear of pain, 2) fear of being alone at the moment of death, and 3) fear that health practitioners will ignore their last wishes.

 - Curative care is disease-specific and restorative in principle.
 Palliative care is symptom-oriented and supportive in nature.
 Hospice care is an extension of palliative care and focuses on preparation at all levels (physical, social, emotional, spiritual and economic) for death.

 - Euthanasia is a medical treatment in the Netherlands and Belgium and assisted suicide is a medical treatment in the Netherlands, Belgium and Oregon.

-- Advance planning for the dying can be a complex process.
-Having working knowledge of "advance directives", "living wills", "durable power of attorney for health care", and the "protective medical decisions document" is imperative for a clinician who spends time with dying clients.
+- Advanced planning for the dying can be a complex process.
+Having working knowledge of advanced directives, living wills, durable power of attorney for health care, and the protective medical decisions document is imperative for a clinician who spends time with dying clients.
 Beyond the legal matters, clinicians have to have clarity regarding their own ethical, moral, and spiritual biases.